 Evidence to Action: Increasing the Impact of Research to Mobilize Efforts against Forced Labor

 This project responds to the need to develop robust and replicable approaches to collecting and analyzing data on forced labor, as the basis for building evidence-based interventions.
-Building on the International Conference of Labor Statisticians’ Guidelines Concerning the Measurement of Forced Labor, the project will provide significant new information regarding the prevalence and causes of forced labor within the garment and associated textile sectors of Argentina and Mauritius.
+Building on the International Conference of Labor Statisticians’ Guidelines Concerning the Measurement of Forced Labor, the project will provide significant new information regarding the prevalence and causes of forced labor within the garment and associated textile sectors of Argentina and Madagascar.

-In addition, the project will
+In addition, the project seeks to:

 - build the capacity of national research institutions, government, and civil society organizations to undertake and use research to prevent, identify, and combat forced labor;